Podcast: Play in new window | Download (Duration: 26:29 — 36.9MB) | Embed

 I spent the last 10 years testing out all sorts of normal and unconventional ways on how to grow your blog traffic.
-In this blog post, we will look at 9 unique ways to grow your blog traffic.
-Here is a short list:
+In this blog post, we will look at 9 unique and simple ways to grow your blog traffic.

 1. Comment on Other Blogs

 One of the simplest unpaid ways to grow your blog traffic is by commenting on other people’s blogs.
-Although it may sound super simple and straightforward there is a technique that getting the best return on your investment of time.
+Although it may sound super simple and straightforward there is a technique that gets the best return on your investment of time.

-For the website box, you don’t need to always link to your homepage, feel free to link to your blog or another important page.
+For the website box, you don’t need to always link to your homepage.
+Feel free to link to your blog or another important page.
 Ensure that it is keyword rich and correspond to the matching keyword page or post.

 Finally, in the comment box be sure to enter a comment that adds value.
 This means you need to read the post and understand how it adds value to you and your business.

 2. Create Fresh Content Regularly

 I know a few people who publish more than one blog post every single day.
 I am not asking you to do that as this is a huge commitment.

 Ask yourself what rhythm or routine fits best into your schedule.
 Once you decide that you are doing this for the next 5-10 years then you will make it a habit.

-The search engines love websites with fresh content on a regular basis so the spiders can come back often to re-index your site.
+The search engines love websites with fresh content on a regular basis.
+So the spiders can come back often to re-index your site.

 3. Share Your Post on Social Media